emsifa/evo/README.md

 }
 ```

-Now Evo will run `validateRequest` before type cast it's value and inject it to your parameter.
+Now Evo will run `validateRequest` before type casting it's value and inject it to your parameter.

 ## Testing